Yuri08loveElaina/Elaina-Inspector-Pro/README.md

 - Protocol reversing, malware sandboxing
 - Secure toolchain development (compiler, disassembler, emulator)

-> “If you can read assembly, you can see through illusions.
-If you can write it, you can control reality.”
+> “If you can read assembly, you understand how the computer really works — you're not fooled by the layers on top.
+If you can write it, you can pretty much control everything in the system..”
 > — *Yuri08, creator of Elaina Core*

 ---